irinatu17/MyCookBook/README.md

 There are two fonts used across the project: [Open Sans](https://fonts.google.com/specimen/Open+Sans)-the main primary font and [Ubuntu](https://fonts.google.com/specimen/Ubuntu) - the secondary font, used for some headings and buttons.

 #### Icons
-Icons are used wildly, as they are good attention grabbers.
+Icons are used widely, as they are good attention grabbers.
 They help users to find and scan content.
-Another advantage of using them is that they help to break language barriers.
+Another advantage of using them is to help to break language barriers.
 They create more user-friendly experience for people with non-native English.
 I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for navbar, footer, forms, recipe details page).
 However,  [Materialize icons](https://materializecss.com/icons.html) were used as well in some cases.

 ### Wireframes